nummacway/LiSprEd/README.md

 Just a viewer of the tile data in VRAM.
 Left is bank 0, right is bank 1.

 Non-obvious usage:
 - Drag and drop to swap tiles.
-Hold <kbd>Ctrl<kbd> to copy instead.
+Hold <kbd>Ctrl</kbd> to copy instead.
 - Drag and drop on _Tilemaps_ window to use the tile where dropped.
 - Drag and drop on _OAM_ window to use the tile where dropped.